 There is an overwhelming number of links between cooking food over an open flame and cancer causing agents (hello carcinogens).
 Dextrinization, a process where the natural sugars in a meat or vegetable burn and caramelise and ultimately taste super good, is also where cancer causing cells are hiding.
 But worry not, here are a few alternatives you can employ the next time you’re heading out for a barbecue, or hosting one at the multi purpose hall of your condo!

 You can roast the meat in the oven (or microwave) for about 20 minutes before bringing it to the open flame.
 Alternatively, you can use chicken breast as well.
-The trick is to tenderise the meat with lemon juice or yoghurt, so that it doesn’t taste like you’ve just grilled paper.
+The trick is to tenderise the breast meat with lemon juice or yoghurt, so that it doesn’t taste like you’ve just grilled paper.
 You can also use snapper fillets on the grill, just remember to place them on foil before putting them on the grill.

 Looking for a spicy, Asian Grilled Chicken recipe?
 Here’s an easy Thai Grilled Chicken that you can make in your kitchen with a griddle!

 Here’s a recipe for Grilled Red Mullet, from Nigella Lawson!